dollhousedigital/Divi-Code/README.md

 # Divi-Code

-This is my simple storage of Divi CSS, HTML, PHP and jQuery code.
+This is my storage of Divi CSS, HTML, PHP and jQuery code.
 Added to this repository for my own ease of use during new builds.

 I have collected these from previous websites I have completed.